-The Shias too, like the Sunnis, believe in the Holy Qur'an and in Muhammad as the Prophet, but they believe in the twelve Imams as the only true representatives of God and the Prophet.
-These twelve Imams, with the Prophet and his daughter, are collectively styled "Ahl-ul-Bait" (i.e. People of the House).
-Commentaries on the Qur'an, as written or given out by these Imams and Hadith as collected or described by them are alone acknowledged, and no religious information coming from any other source is accepted as authoritative.
-The spiritual teachings of Shiaism chiefly consist in freeing the student from all impurities of thought and action; promoting Holiness by communion with God , through prayers; charity and acts of virtue, and last, though not the least, in promoting spiritual love with the Ahl-ul-Bait, who are the best models to copy and follow .
-The example of Husain, the martyr, who for the sake of truth suffered the most cruel persecution and death, along with his children (Zain-ul-Abidin alone surviving) and cousins and friends at Karbala, stands prominent in the hearts of Shias.
+Imams, with the Prophet and his daughter, are collectively styled "Ahl-ul-Bait" (i. e.
+People of the House).
+Commentaries on the Qur'an, as written or given out by these Imams and Hadith as collected or described by them are alone acknowledged, and no religious information coming from any other source is accepted as authoratative.
+The spiritual teachings of Shiaism chiefly consist in freeing the student from all impurities of thought and action; promoting holiness by communion with God, through prayers; charity and acts of virtue, and last, though not the least, in promoting spiritual love with the Ahl-ul-Bait, who are the best models to copy and follow.
+The example of Husain, the martyr, who for the sake of truth suffered the most cruel presecution and death. along with his children (Zain-ul-Abidin alone surviving) and cousins and friends at Karbala. stands prominent in the hearts of Shias.
 Meetings are held, and recitations are made, describing how Husain and his allies in Karbala suffered in the name of Truth, The result is that the Shia, being all love and purity, is harmonised without any other effort, and realises the Oneness (Unity) of God rather imperceptibly."